• Skip to primary navigation

 • Roast for 15 minutes

-When the garlicky lemon sauce is made, set aside and prepare the potatoes.
+• Once the garlicky lemon sauce is made, set it aside and prepare the potatoes.

 Parboiling is a blended word "partial" and "boiling," which means partially boiling potatoes.
 It involves boiling potatoes until they are partially cooked, but not all the way.

-Once cooled, the potatoes, partially cooked, act like little sponges for any flavors they marinate in.
+• Once cooled, the partially cooked potatoes act like little sponges for any flavors they marinate in.

-The lemony garlic sauce is the marinade for the parboiled Yukon gold potatoes for this Greek potatoes recipe.
+• The lemony garlic sauce is the marinade for the parboiled Yukon gold potatoes for this Greek lemon potatoes recipe.

-Once roasted, remove the potatoes, place them in a serving dish, pour the excess lemony garlic sauce over the top, and toss.
-Serve with extra lemon slices (raw) and parsley for beautiful color.
+• Once roasted, remove the potatoes, place them in a serving dish, pour the excess lemony garlic sauce over the top, and toss.

 Can you freeze Greek potatoes?